 Just outside of Madison’s historic district, Unique Treasures offers a wide variety of upscale antiques, high-quality furniture, and other amazing finds only available in their expansive warehouse!

-You can find the complete list of our antique dealers by visiting our website.
+You can find the complete list of our antique dealers by visiting here.

 Shop Where Contemporary Decor Meets Southern Style

 Experience the melding of southern style and contemporary design by visiting Madison’s many interior design boutiques.
 From custom interior design studios to expansive showrooms displaying perfectly placed room displays available to buy as seen, take time to enjoy how experts craft stylish looks and execute showstopping designs.